Chapter 23 (Legion): Plot

-At the Division 3 aircraft, Ptonomy (Jeremie Harris) malfunctions with data loss.
-Kerry (Amber Midthunder) also experiences severe time jumps.
-Syd (Rachel Keller) deduces that the time glitches are a result of the time travel provoked by David (Dan Stevens).
-While watching footage, they experience a time loop that causes a demon to almost get inside the aircraft, until Farouk (Navid Negahban) chops off its arm.
+At the Division 3 aircraft, Ptonomy malfunctions with data loss.
+Kerry also experiences severe time jumps.
+Syd deduces that the time glitches are a result of the time travel provoked by David.
+While watching footage, they experience a time loop that causes a demon to almost get inside the aircraft, until Farouk chops off its arm.

-David and Switch (Lauren Tsai) are now experiencing time loops, which also affect the time and space in the rest of the world.
+David and Switch are now experiencing time loops, which also affect the time and space in the rest of the world.
 Switch suggests that they are pursued by Time Demons, beings living in space that can enter the real world through a glitch, which is done as Switch is traveling too far back in time.
-David, Switch and Lenny (Aubrey Plaza) are then approached by the demons.
+David, Switch and Lenny are then approached by the demons.
 Switch and Lenny escape the room while David unsuccessfully fights them.
-He ends up in a concentration camp, where he finds that the cellmate next to him is his mother Gabrielle Haller (Stephanie Corneliussen).
+He ends up in a concentration camp, where he finds that the cellmate next to him is his mother Gabrielle.

 The time glitches continue affecting the real world, including interrupting the series for an episode of The Shield.
 Farouk explains that the demons are known as Time Eaters, which feed on time through any anomaly.
 Syd then experiences hallucinations of meeting her younger self, allowing her to drink alcohol.
 Cary also discovers the demons, which causes him to break free from David's hypnosis.
 He finds Switch as they avoid the demons.
 Back in the cell, David realizes that this is an illusion.
 He then destroys the setting and confronts the demons, realizing that he is stuck in a loop and he cannot stop them.

-Farouk, Kerry, and Clark (Hamish Linklater) arrive at "the time between time", a place where time does not exist, for which the motion pictures do not move.
+Farouk, Kerry, and Clark arrive at "the time between time", a place where time does not exist, for which the motion pictures do not move.
 As they explore the area, they are attacked by demons.
 After escaping the compound, Cary and Switch use a phone booth to communicate with Division 3.
 Realizing the time error, Cary uses a specific code to transport both himself and Switch to the aircraft.
-Back in the compound, Lenny is tormented by the demons, who make her hallucinate the birth and death of her daughter with Salmon (Vanessa Dubasso).
+Back in the compound, Lenny is tormented by the demons, who make her hallucinate the birth and death of her daughter with Salmon.
 Syd is also victim of the demons, who attack her as she waves goodbye to her younger self.

 Fed up with the time loop, David uses his powers to show his dominance, killing one of the demons by immolating him.
 He warns the other demon to stop and go back to their home, threatening to kill every single demon.
 All demons banish from their spots, restoring time and space to the real world.
 David returns to the compound, finding a traumatized Lenny and realizes that Switch left with Cary.
 An angered David proclaims, "war".